marklogic-community/ml-jdbc-driver/README.md

 Troubles with dateTime are not a type mapping but a content problem: Trailing junk on timestamp: 'T00:00:00' at org.postgresql.jdbc.TimestampUtils.parseBackendTimestamp(TimestampUtils.java:339)

-Java does not support ISO-8601 dateTime.
+Driver did not support ISO-8601 dateTime.
 Java datetimetz does not use the 'T' delimiter found in ISO-8601.
 `'2013-01-02 03:04:05.060708 +9:00'` vs `2013-01-02T03:04:05.060708 +9:00` Work around does not work fn:format-dateTime(xs:dateTime("2013-01-02T03:04:05.060708 +9:00"),  "[Y0001]-[M01]-[D01] [H01]:[m01]:[s01].[f01] [z]","en","AD","US")

-Modified TimestampUtils
+Modified TimestampUtils parseBackendTimestamp

 Could look at cast(dateTime as timestamptz)